paridad/Udacity-Nano-DS-Capstone/README.md

 ###### Observation:
-•	Middle age Customers have accepted the Term deposit offer
-•	Lower account Balance led to higher acceptance of term deposit offer
-•	Lower Contact call duration led to higher acceptance of term deposit offer
-•	Lower Campaign(# of contacts) call  resulted higher acceptance of term deposit offer
-•	Low Previous # of contacts led to acceptance of term deposit offers
+		Middle age Customers have accepted the Term deposit offer Lower account Balance led to higher acceptance of term deposit offer Lower Contact call duration led to higher acceptance of term deposit offer Lower Campaign(# of contacts) call  resulted higher acceptance of term deposit offer Low Previous # of contacts led to acceptance of term deposit offers

 ## For Categorical Variables:
-•	The Customers with following attributes have accepted the term deposit offers
+	The Customers with following attributes have accepted the term deposit offers:
-•	Job (Management, Technician, Admin, Blue- Collar)
+		Job (Management, Technician, Admin, Blue- Collar)
-•	Married
+		Married
-•	Default-No Defaulted Customers
+		Default-No Defaulted Customers
-•	Education-Customers with tertiary/secondary education
+		Education-Customers with tertiary/secondary education
-•	Housing-Customers with (no Housing)
+		Housing-Customers with (no Housing)
-•	Loan-Customers with no loan
+		Loan-Customers with no loan
-•	Contact-Customer contacted by Cellular
+		Contact-Customer contacted by Cellular

  ![Visuaization-4](https://github.com/paridad/Udacity-Nano-DS-Capstone/blob/master/cat_bar_chart.png)